r2gcapstone/car_rental_mobile/README.md

 9. .expo-shared - Internal folder used by Expo.
 You typically don't need to interact with it directly.

 10. Node_modules - The folder where all the installed dependencies are stored (auto-generated when you run npm install).

-11. tests- This folder contains the test components using jest.